-Click on the date you are interested in to read the climate bulletin
+Select the date you are interested in to read the climate bulletin.

 The global average temperature for October 2012 as estimated from the HadCRUT4 data set was 0.52 ± 0.16 °C above the 1961-1990 average, bringing the average temperature for the first 10 months of 2012 to 0.44 ± 0.10 °C above the 1961-1990 average.
 2012 is likely to be between the 4th and 14th warmest year on record.

 Conditions in the tropical Pacific remain neutral, with no indication of either El Niño or La Niña conditions.